 Back to Wildfires: Updates & Resources page

-This page includes resources for communities affected by the CZU Lightning Complex.
+This page is no longer being updated.
+It includes resources for communities affected by the CZU Lightning Complex.

-The CZU Lightning Complex Fire broke out on August 16 and burned over 86,500 acres.
-Firefighters fully contained the blaze on Tuesday, September 22.
+The CZU Lightning Complex fire broke out on August 16, 2020 and burned over 86,500 acres.
+Firefighters fully contained the blaze on September 22, 2020.

 The fire destroyed over 900 homes in Santa Cruz County and over a dozen in San Mateo County.

 For more information, visit the Cal Fire incident page.